-Power junkies will want to check out the two high-performance models in the SL lineup - the 530-horsepower SL63 AMG and the 621-horsepower SL65 AMG.
+Hard-core power junkies will want to check out the two extra-strength models in the SL lineup - the 530-horsepower SL63 AMG and the 621-horsepower SL65 AMG.

-The cabin features an elegant, flowing dashboard design punctuated by circular air vents that originated on the SLS AMG Gullwing.
+No complaints can be lodged against the cabin, which features an elegant, flowing dashboard design punctuated by circular air vents that originated on the SLS AMG Gullwing supercar.
 Material quality is consistently top notch, from the French-stitched leather to the generous sweep of fine wood trim extends from the center console across the dashboard into the doors.
-The increased exterior size results in ample space inside, with 1.5 inches more shoulder room and 1.1 inches more elbow room than before.

-Mercedes' Magic Sky Control arrives on the options list, bringing with it a panoramic transparent folding roof that can be dimmed at the switch of a button (a normal glass roof is standard).
-The roof itself is lighter and faster than before, deploying or stowing in less than 20 seconds.
+Mercedes' Magic Sky Control is available as an option, bringing with it a panoramic transparent folding roof that can be dimmed at the switch of a button (a normal glass roof is standard).

 Meanwhile, Magic Vision Control integrates windshield washer fluid jets into the wiper arms.
 While that's not necessarily new technology, Mercedes-Benz says it has carefully engineered the wipers so that no excess fluid gets on the windshield or - heaven forbid - in the cabin.
 In addition, the wiper blades are heated for winter use.